 In Chinese medicine, the Liver's job is to negotiate the free flow of energy in the body.
 Impaired Liver function can lead to energetic blockages, limiting availability of resources and sluggishness.
 In Chinese medicine this condition is often referred to as Liver Qi Stagnation.
 Stagnation occurs when the lack of Qi energy circulating becomes obstructed.
 This can cause sleep and digestive complaints, musculoskeletal pain, and emotional instability.
 Chinese herbs offer effective strategies to remedy the depressed energy and to break up the resulting stagnation, leading to better health and an improved mental outlook.
 Consider our organic Free and Easy Wanderer formula!

 It is known that our nervous system has two functional modes; the sympathetic and para-sympathetic.
 We are supposed to live in the Yin parasympathetic mode that promotes a "rest and digest" response and a calming of the nerves to preserve adrenal health.
 Unfortunately, many of us are caught up in an unhealthy loop of emotional responses to life's every day stresses holding us in the Yang Sympathetic mode that promotes a "fight or flight" response inhibiting digestion, increasing the heart rate, constricting blood vessels, inhibiting reproduction responses, and causing our body to consume tissue for quick energy; it is easy to see how stress can contribute to any disease process.
-Adaptogenic herbs help to re-wire your nervous system so that you remain in the healthier parasympathetic mode when faced with stressors.
-Consider our organic Enlightened Emperor stress adaptogen formula!
+Restorative herbs help to re-wire your nervous system so that you remain in the healthier parasympathetic mode when faced with stressors.

 More Self-care Practices to Reduce Unhealthy Stress Response